Addiction and Polydrug Use

 Opioid overdose is becoming a bigger concern, as many drug users are unaware that opioids (like fentanyl) have been added to their other illicit drugs.
 Cocaine, MDMA, and crystal meth are among the most common drugs often laced with opiates—in many cases, unbeknownst to the user.

-What Drugs are Commonly Combined?
+What Drugs Are Commonly Combined?

 Some combinations have achieved notoriety in pop culture, appearing in songs, movies, etc., due to their popularity in the club-going and polydrug use scenes.
 One popular combination, for example, is known as a “speedball,” which combines heroin and cocaine.

 Stimulants (such as cocaine, methamphetamines, or ecstasy/MDMA) can lead to increased heart rate and blood pressure, often to dangerous levels.
-Mixing stimulants can lead to:

 - Heart attack